GDSC-IU/Cheque-Scanner/README.md

 # Cheque Scanner
-This is an aoo which uses the device native camera and sends image to online firebase database.
+This is an app which uses the device native camera and sends image to online firebase database.
 <br>On the database the image is processed using NLP(Natural Language Processing) and text is returned which is displayed to the user.
 <br>